agl-alexglopez/ccc/README.md

 - If NULL is provided with a `bytes` of 0, NULL is returned.
 - If NULL is provided with a non-zero `bytes`, new memory is allocated/returned.
-- If `input` is non-NULL it has been previously allocated by the alloc function.
+- If `input` is non-NULL it has been previously allocated by the allocate function.
 - If `input` is non-NULL with non-zero `bytes`, `input` is resized to at least `bytes` bytes.
 The pointer returned is NULL if resizing fails.
 Upon success, the pointer returned might not be equal to the pointer provided.